pbberlin/go-massmail/README.md

 ## Todo

+* Continue after 8 seconds;
+  can we get rid of the enter key?

+* Setup - windows cron job XML

+* Setup - logging to file

 * The CSV files containing the recipient emails and meta data,
   should be made downloadable via HTTPS request immediately before the task execution.